No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Results

 \subsection{RQ2: Sufficiency}

 Table~\ref{table:rq1:sufficiency} presents the statement and branch coverage of generated tests that could pass the execution.
+As the un-executable tests exhibit zero coverage which can bias the overall results, the coverage is uniformly calculated on the focal methods for which both \chatgpt{} and \evosuite{} can generate executable tests.
 We further include the coverage of the manually-written tests (\ie{} the original test for the focal method in the project) for reference.
-As shown in the table, we could observe that the tests generated \chatgpt{} achieve the highest coverage compared to existing learning-based and search-based techniques and it also achieves comparable coverage as manually-written tests.
+Since \evosuite{} might generate more than one tests for a focal method, we present the first, worse, average, and union coverage of its generated tests.
+As shown in the table, we could observe that the tests generated \chatgpt{} achieve the highest coverage compared to existing learning-based and search-based techniques and it also achieve comparable coverage as manually-written tests.

 Figure~\ref{fig:assertion} presents a distribution plot for the number of assertions in each test generated by different techniques.
-Interestingly, we observe that \chatgpt -generated tests exhibit most similar distribution as manully-written tests in the number of assertions per test.
+Interestingly, we observe that \chatgpt -generated tests exhibit most similar distribution as manually-written tests in the number of assertions per test.
 In particular, \evosuite{} tends to generate tests with less assertions while the learning-based technique \athenatest{} would generate some tests with abnormally-larger number of assertions (\ie{} more than 15 assertions per test) than manually-written ones.
 The potential reason might be that RLHF helps \chatgpt{} generate more human-like test code.

 \finding{The \chatgpt -generated tests resemble manually-written ones in terms of test sufficiency. \chatgpt{} achieves comparable coverage as manual tests, and also the highest coverage compared to existing techniques; \chatgpt{} also generate more human-like tests with similar number of assertions per test as manually-written tests.}